 - Stock based compensation and share purchase warrants not issued as part of a unit estimates for forfeiture rates, volatility, expected dividend yield and expected life. - Revenue recognition and contracts in progress Revenue on a construction contract is recognized on a percentage of completion basis.
 In applying the accounting policy on construction contracts, judgment is required in determining the estimated costs to complete the contract.
-These estimates are reviewed as at each reporting period.
+These estimates are reviewed as at each reporting period and by their nature.